Our Staff

 Owner/CEO

 Dr. Kelly Van Sande is a lifelong educator with a passion for children.
 She married her high school sweetheart and they have two school age children.
 She is a certified teacher, principal, and school superintendent, and has served in all of those roles, including teaching at the elementary, middle and high school levels.
-She has more than 15 years of school leadership experience.
-She holds a bachelor’s degree in music education (B.S.), a master’s in teaching and curriculum leadership (M.Ed.), a master’s in business administration (MBA), and a Doctorate in Educational Leadership and Administration (Ed.D).
+She has more than 18 years of school leadership experience.
+She holds a bachelor’s degree in education (B.S.), a master’s in teaching and curriculum leadership (M.Ed.), a master’s in business administration (MBA), and a Doctorate in Educational Leadership and Administration (Ed.D).
+She is also a trained Registered Behavioral Therapist.
 Dr. Van Sande is also the founder of Ignite Learning Academy, a private online school.

 She believes school culture is at the heart of a school and must be the top priority in order for students to thrive.
 For, if we do not first address the needs of our students, they cannot effectively learn.
 Only when a leader commits to promoting and supporting excellence in her staff through open dialogue, professional development, deeply valuing everyone on the team, and celebrating their success, will the school’s team function as a cohesive unit with all goals centered solely around the mission and vision of the school.
 From there, our focus shifts directly to students so we can provide individualized attention and support which goes beyond academics and entails truly getting to know the whole child.
 Dr. Van Sande is so passionate about this topic that it became the focus of her doctoral dissertation.